robot5000-design/ms4-mc-vinyl/documentation/testing.md

 Products Page:

-![LighthouseExample][12]
+![LighthouseExample][19]

-[12]: ../documentation/images_for_readme/lighthouse-products.jpg "Lighthouse Example Score"
+[19]: ../documentation/images_for_readme/lighthouse-products.jpg "Lighthouse Example Score"

 Product Detail Page:

-![LighthouseExample2][13]
+![LighthouseExample2][20]

-[13]: ../documentation/images_for_readme/lighthouse-product-detail.jpg "Lighthouse Example Score 2"
+[20]: ../documentation/images_for_readme/lighthouse-product-detail.jpg "Lighthouse Example Score 2"

 ---

-## 3. Final Testing Test Cases on Live Website
+## 4. Final Testing Test Cases on Live Website

 The site has been tested on both mobile and desktop for responsiveness and functionality.

 Any issues have been cataloged in the Issues section on Github and closed when a sufficient solution was reached.
 There are no known exisiting issues with the final deployed version.
-Begin all tests not logged in (anonymous user).
+All tests should be started with user not logged in (anonymous user), unless otherwise stated.

 - TC01